ruhuang2001/os_rust/README.md

 # os_rust
 Thanks to this repository : [phil-opp/blog_os](https://github.com/phil-opp/blog_os).

-I just follow it and code.
+I just follow it and cv:)

 ## Resources
 To be honest, I am unfamiliar with Rust(Just be interest in it).
 Here are some resources that help me to read the code.